-Deep psychological factors, too numerous to list, can cause us to become self-deceptive and engage in non-rational thinking habits, with little or no awareness that we are doing so.
+Deep psychological factors can cause us to become self-deceptive and engage in non-rational thinking habits, with little or no awareness that we are doing so.
 In extreme cases, we can become dysfunctional and unable to live independently.

 The Tower of Babel

 There may be limits to the magnitude or complexity of any collective human undertaking, just as there are for individuals.
 Whether these limits are imposed by deity, or by nature, is not the important issue.
 What we do when faced with these limits may have a great impact on our collective future.

 In the Tower of Babel story, communication was the limiting factor in the construction of a stone tower.
 In our world today, we are faced with possible limits to the supply of fossil fuels, the ability of the environment to absorb pollution, the complexity of political and financial systems, and the human population itself.

 People have a wide range of responses when faced with limits.
 One possibility is a temper tantrum.
 Another is thoughtful study and mature acceptance.
 Many possibilities lie in between these two extremes.